labgem/PPanGGOLiN/README.rst

 .. code:: bash

-	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -e -ep 0.01 10 50 1
+	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE --output_directory OUTPUT_DIR -e -ep 0.01 10 50 1 100

 will generate 1% percent of all resampling with at minimum 10 combination for each size of the set of organisms and 50 maximum.
-The size of the combination will be increased by a step equals to 1.
+The size of the combination will be increased by a step equals to 1 up to samples limited to a size of 100 organisms.

 The curves represent the evolution of the size of the partitions when more and more organisms are added to the pangenome.
 The plain lines connect medians (crosses) of the resampling distribution while shadows represent the interquartile ranges.
 Finally, a regression curve is drawn fitting a Heap's law ($F = \kappa N^{\gamma}$).